arkovia/acts/constitution-act.md

 ## Part 3: National Philosophy
 ### Section 1: Secular State
 Arkovia believes in a secular state, separated from religion.
 Religions may not influence law or government.
+The state will promote secular values and philosophies, open-mindedness and science.

 ### Section 2: Free Education
-Arkovia will devote resources to provide free education throughout life for all citizens.
+Arkovia will devote resources to provide free education throughout life for all citizens, to the best of it's ability.

+### Section 2: Free Healthcare
+Arkovia will devote resources to provide free healthcare throughout life for all citizens, to the best of it's ability.

 ### Section 3: Welfare
 Arkovia will devote resources to provide welfare to citizens.